 Analyses of nuclear genomes showed that Alloteropsis semialata underwent recurrent events of hybridization during its history .
 This study system allowed us to track the spread of adaptive loci, showing that C4 components can be acquired independently in isolated populations, and then combined through secondary gene flow .
 We are currently expanding these investigations to a large sample of populations from across the species range, to reconstruct the history of C4 mutations, and the mechanisms driving their fixation and subsquent spread.

 The Alloteropsis semialata system allows comparing recently diverged C4 and non-C4 accessions, as well as C4 populations that evolved independently after the transition to C4.
 Capitalizing on this system, we recently showed that gene duplication facilitated physiological innovation, by providing rapid increases in gene expression levels .
-We now use the same study to identify the anatomical, physiological and genomic traits that differ systematically among photosynthetic types.
+We also use the A. semialata system to identify the anatomical, physiological and genomic traits that differ systematically among photosynthetic types.
+Sampling the diversity within each photosynthetic type helps differentiate the changes that are responsible for the shifts in photosynthetic type from those that preceded or followed the transition.
+Focusing on leaf anatomy, we have shown that the only trait differentiating C4 and non-C4 accessions of A. semialata is the proliferation of minor veins, which generated a C4-compatible leaf anatomy in this species and other grasses .

 Nuclear history of Alloteropsis semialata, showing the distribution of laterally acquired genes (LGT), from Olofsson et al.